R-aryan/Basics-C-plus-plus-And-Algorithms/README.md

 # Basics-functionalities-of-c++
-Hi
-this repositiory consits of implementations of data structures in c++ for better understanding the functionalities of the language.

-Feel free to give any suggestions and comments
+This repository consists of some basic data structures and algotithms in C++.
+Any contribution and suggestion is welcomed